 Introducing Wordsworth Grasmere:

-A new brand takes over from Dove Cottage and the Wordsworth Museum in time for the grand reopening in April.
+A new brand takes over from Dove Cottage and the Wordsworth Museum for the grand reopening.
 The aim is to inspire a love of Wordsworth’s poetry through his own words in the very place they were written, surrounded by the landscape that inspired him.
 This is at the heart of the new name and visual identity.

 The new logo is designed with the purpose of preserving Wordsworth’s heritage and his innovative approach to poetry.
 Classic and contemporary are brought together through a bespoke set of characters initially inspired by Baskerville, the typeface designed by John Baskerville and used to print the first Wordsworth editions.